-I was told to have a look at one of the changes recently made to the Acts Interpretation Act 1901 (Cth).
+All lawyers should inspect the 2011 changes made to the Acts Interpretation Act 1901 (Cth).

-I found the Acts Interpretation Amendment Bill 2011 which had passed into law on 15 June 2011 (assent was 27 June 2011).
-This was after the case had been conducted in the Full Federal Court and it was six weeks before the decision was handed down.
-Nobody from the Commonwealth mentioned it at all.
-The amendments bring in, by a side wind, the de facto officers doctrine into Australian law.
+There you will find the Acts Interpretation Amendment Bill 2011 which passed into law on 15 June 2011 (assent was 27 June 2011).
+This was after the Kutlu case had been conducted in the Full Federal Court and it was six weeks before the decision was handed down.

+The amendments bring in, by a side wind, the de facto officers doctrine into Australian statute law.

-After the amendments took effect, section 33AB of the Acts Interpretation Act 1902 (Cth) provides:
+After the amendments section 33AB of the Acts Interpretation Act 1902 (Cth) now provides: